Available Projects

 Blind and visually impaired (BVI) individuals often find the shopping experience to be inaccessible.
 A variety of applications and tools have been created to address aspects of these problems, and AI technology continues to improve for identifying objects and text.
 However, gaps remain, in particular, necessary functionality such as locating specific articles, reaching for them on the shelf, verifying that they have acquired the desired item, and obtaining pricing information.
 At present, for those in the BVI community, these tasks generally involve reliance on the assistance of others.

-This project will develop technology that supports acquisition and verification of a desired object once the user is situated in a limited radius of the target item, so that it can be seen by a smartphone camera from that position.
-This will involve dynamically directing the user to reach the object, verifying that the intended item has been acquired, and providing desired product information such as ingredient listings or price.
+We are developing technology to help acquire and verify a desired object once the user is situated in a limited radius of the target item, so that it can be seen by a smartphone camera from that position.
+This involves dynamically directing the user to reach the object, verifying that the intended item has been acquired, and providing desired product information such as ingredient listings or price.
 The technology is intended to run on commodity smartphones, potentially in conjunction with bone conduction headphones for auditory display.

 1. Scan the scene in a predefined zone in front of the user with the mobile device camera to find a desired object